 Elegant and Glamorous Art Deco Antique Vintage Style Earth Tones Rhinestone Bridal Bridesmaid Wedding Prom Cluster Earrings

 Occasion: Anniversary/Engagement/Gift/Party/Wedding/Valentine’s day/Christmas Day

 Jewelry designers who sold to Hollywood were also inspired by the modernistic Art Deco movement for design inspiration.
 The industrialization of the world at that time inspired the designers to combine edges and a splash of color to contrast the plain color of diamonds.

 During the Art Deco period, common motifs for jewelry also include star and moon designs.
-Chanel designed jewelries with clusters of stars during the early 1930s, and was mimicked by other designers.
-Hedy Lamarr, a Hollywood bombshell and glamour queen, also starred in the 1941 film Ziegfeld Girl in a costume featuring shiny stars all over her gown, accessories and headdress.
+Chanel designed jewelry with clusters of stars during the early 1930s and was mimicked by other designers.
+Hedy Lamarr, a Hollywood bombshell and glamour queen, also starred in the 1941 film Ziegfeld Girl in a costume featuring shiny stars all over her gown, accessories, and headdress.

 Metal was in shortage during the war and the resources available were dedicated into making military equipment, so jewelry makers needed an alternative.
 Besides that, titanium, high-grade stones and cultured pearls were also in a very shorty supply.
 Instead, sterling silver was used to create jewelries.
 No longer was jewelry something to save up for – it can be bought at a more affordable price range.
 Sterling silver is still a popular jewelry material until today.